aleksanderfret/create-message-commit/README.md

 Type: `number` (optional, default: `0`)

 Maximum length of your ticket number.
 For `0` the lenght will be unlimited.
+This option won't be used if you don't use [ticket separator](#ticketseparator).

 ### ticketNumberMinLength

 Type: `number` (optional, default: `1`)

 Minimum length of your ticket number.
+This option won't be used if you don't use [ticket separator](#ticketseparator).

 ### ticketSeparator